iyifr/iyi/src/content/blog/2024 Projects.md

 started for realll...
 I haven't given up yet, but it's likely it will only be available on the Bun runtime.
 More details soon

-##### Medusa.js but simpler.

-I tried to use medusa.js to build the MVP for Drippd.
-So complex!
-I got the idea to build a database-agnostic E-commerce SDK with some sensual typescript DX.
-It would allow devs to spin up customized e-commerce experience in no time!, That's my only open source idea for now.
-May the DX be unholy and the Github gods be kind to me.

-##### Non-programming projects.
+#### Non-programming projects.

 - I want to learn how the maths stacks up.
-Like how can one build up from Basic Number Theory to Complex Integration ?
+How can one build up from Basic Number Theory to Complex Integration and connect each topic along the way ?

-- I want to learn about quantum physics and how we can reliably describe how atoms behave on the smallest of scales.
+- I want to learn about quantum physics describing how atoms behave on the smallest scale.
 I wonder if that will come handy in cracking teleportation or some other futuristic tech.